 DUI is not a problem limited to just California.
 Across the nation, the National Highway Traffic Safety Administration reports that 30 people died in drunk-driving-related crashes in 2017; that’s roughly one person killed every 48 minutes.
 Although drunk driving has decreased in the past thirty years, the NHTSA reports that it still causes more than 10,000 deaths per year and racks up damages to the tune of $44 billion.
 One-third of all motor vehicle crashes in the U.S. involve drunk drivers with BAC levels of 0.08 or more.
 It is illegal in all states to drive with a BAC of this level, although drivers with lower blood alcohol concentrations experience predictable effects that can result in impaired driving.

-For example, according to the NHTSA, at just a BAC of 0.02, drivers experience a decline in visual functions, including the rapid tracking of moving targets, and they are less able to perform two tasks simultaneously, which is a skill drivers need.
+For example, according to the NHTSA, at just a BAC of 0.02, drivers experience a decline in visual functions, including the rapid tracking of moving targets, and they are less able to perform two tasks simultaneously, which is a skill driver need.
 At 0.05 BAC, drivers experience reduced coordination, difficulty steering and reduced response to emergency-type driving situations.
 They may lose small muscle control, including the ability to focus the eyes, and their reaction time is lowered along with alertness and inhibition.

 With an 0.08 BAC, drivers experience poor muscle coordination, including poor balance, vision, speech, hearing and reaction time.
-It becomes harder for them to detect danger and to make good judgements and to reason.
+It becomes harder for them to detect danger and to make good judgments and to reason.
 Perception becomes impaired, and information processing is reduced, including the ability to detects signals and to do visual searches with the eyes.